alkerway/hls-simulator/README.md

 # Docs
 ## Running the App

-The process is API-based.
+The app's structure is API-based.
 One can use curl to perform requests, or use the GUI built in by requesting the `/` endpoint in a browser.
-The README will document the GUI functions and list the curl equivalents along the way.
+This README will document the GUI functions and list the curl equivalents along the way.

 To set up the app, clone the repo then run the following: